Morganhandley/v_school_assignments/warmups/date/README.md

 V School Assignments
 ====================

-This is the main README file for the ********  warmup that I've worked on during my time here at V School.
-Each of these assignments has a README file that explains the assignment given as well as a summary of what I learned by completing the assignment.
+This is the main README file for the "TIME" warmup that I've worked on during my time here at V School, in which I created a javascript program that outputs the time of day.